orailix/much_segmenter/README.md

 This work was granted access to the HPC resources of IDRIS under the allocation **AD011014843R1**, made by GENCI.

+We thank Mahammed El Sharkawy for his contribution to this work.

 ## Copyright and License

 Copyright 2025–present Laboratoire d’Informatique de l’École Polytechnique.